SerhiiCho/tiny-logger/README.md

 Logger::setPath('logs/%s.log', 'errors'); // sprintf format
 ```

 > NOTE: If you want to use logger in a cron scripts or something like WordPress hook, you need to call `setPath()` at the very first step of the script execution, it means that your project might have multiple places where you need to set path for your logs.
-If you don't want to call `setPath()` you can just pass the path to a `tiny_log()` function as a third argument. _See an example in Usage section._
+If you don't want to call `setPath()` you can just pass the path to a `tiny_log()` function as a third argument. _See an example in the Usage section._

 ## Usage